tomby5475/portfolio/README.md

 Welcome to my portfolio!
 I'm excited to share my projects and skills with you.
 Below, you'll find an overview of who I am and the projects I've worked on.
 Each project has its own dedicated readme file where I delve into the technologies and details.
 Let's dive in!

 ### About Me
-I'm a junior developer passionate about building innovative web solutions.
+I'm a Frontend developer passionate about building innovative web solutions.
 With a solid foundation in web development and a thirst for learning, I'm constantly exploring new technologies and honing my skills.
 My goal is to contribute to meaningful projects and collaborate with talented individuals to create impactful solutions.

 ### Projects